When your child turns 16 or stops studying after they turn 16, your Family Tax Benefit (FTB) may change.

 In most cases, FTB will still be paid for your child after they turn 16.
 But both you and your child must continue to meet all the requirements for it.

-You can keep getting FTB for your child if they’re 16 to 19 and meet all of the following requirements.
-They must:
+You can keep getting FTB for your child if they’re 16 to 19 and they either:

 - not get an income support payment in their own right